saxess-software/DataFactory-Knowledge-Center/3c. DataFactory - Data Input and Database Configuration/Import Structure and Data/SQL/staging.md

     * stage data - check for problems - import only when check passed
 * you can stage "online" and import "offline"

+* force naming conventions
+   * Database generated Keys are called Key (RowKey)
+   * Business Keys are called ID (KontenID, ArtikelID)
+   * Names for things are called Name (KontenName, ArtikelName) not "Bezeichnung" or implicit "Konto"

 ````SQL
 CREATE TABLE staging.Artikel (
    MandantenID NVARCHAR(255) NOT NULL